-Ai driven farms help in constantly monitoring and adjusting the nutrients fed to the plants.
-The data-driven systems allow the farms managers to generated high yields by maintaining balanced nutrient mixture ratios, light radiations, and carbon dioxide levels.
-This helps in harvesting the products with better quality in less amount of resources.
+Ai-driven farms help in constantly monitoring and adjusting the nutrients fed to the plants.
+The data-driven systems allow farm managers to generate high yields by maintaining balanced nutrient mixture ratios, light radiations, and carbon dioxide levels.
+This helps in harvesting the products with better quality with fewer amount of resources.

 Clean Environment for perfect crop growth